-There used to be a time, like back in the Normal Rockwell painting kinda days, where everyone would sit down at the table at the holidays, eat the meal that was served, and be happy.
+There used to be a time, like back in the Norman Rockwell painting kinda days, where everyone would gather around the table at the holidays, eat the meal that was so lovingly prepared by the hostess, and be happy.

 Times sure have changed though.
 Nowadays it looks more like this:

 Everyone is on a different diet these days.
-Paleo, vegan, vegetarian, pescatarian, gluten-free, dairy-free, fruitarian, keto, Whole30, allergic to nuts, only eats seeds procured by a virgin under the light of the harvest moon…. you get it.
+Paleo, Vegan, only eats seeds procured by a virgin under the light of the harvest moon…. you get it.

 It's not necessarily a bad thing.
-I mean, I'm certainly completely guilty of it.
+I mean, I'm completely guilty of it.

-I think it points to a larger issue that people just don't feel great eating the standard American diet so they are searching for better ways to go.
-And since they are using food as a means to feel better, I think it's fantastic.
+This shift points to a larger issue that people just don't feel great eating the standard American diet and they are searching for alternatives.
+And because they're using food as a means to feel better, it's fantastic.

 Meat is gonna be out for some, and forget tofu because those against soy won't eat that.
 Don't even think about making your great-grandmother's famous biscuit recipe if it has wheat flour in it.
-What exactly are you left with to make?
+What exactly do you have left to make?

 It's hard and I totally get it.
 ESPECIALLY if you are the host or are trying to find something to bring to a potluck that your multi-diet friends will be at.
-The thing is, we will never be able to please everyone if there are a bunch of dietary styles at your gathering.
+But if you have a bunch of dietary styles at your gathering, you'll never be able to please everyone.
 So just get that out of your head right now.

-What you can do is try to come up with some dishes that will please the majority and then maybe fill in the gaps here and there or even have the ones with really different diets provide some dishes.
-It's really not that unheard of nor uncalled for these days to ask them to bring their own dishes.
+You can come up with some dishes that will please the majority, then fill in the gaps here and there or even have the people with really different diets provide some dishes.
+It's not that unheard of nor uncalled for these days to ask guests with restrictive diets to bring their own dishes.
 Emily Post might not agree, but Emily didn't have to serve dinner to people on 5 different diets.

 One of those dishes that can please a number of diets?
 These no-bake pumpkin pie bites.

-They are good for Paleo, Vegan, Vegetarian, gluten-free, dairy-free, grain-free, Standard American, GAPS, Weston A Price, and SCD diets and can be made nut-free.
-They also can be made AHEAD OF TIME, which is key during those busy holiday dinners or potlucks that you have to run to after work or school events.
+You can also make them ahead of time, which is key during those busy holiday dinners or potlucks that you have to run to after work or school events.

 Here's a quick how-to video: